DarrickLeong/ansible_test_use_cases/ansible_navigator/README.md

 ```
 Inspect the play by pressing ``0``, inspect the first task by pressing ``0`` again and issue the subcommand ``:open``

-## Using execution environment from ansible-navigator
+## ansible-navigator Using execution environment from podman

 **Step 1**
 - Login and Pull Ansible EE images from registry.redhat.io from ``podman``